• Skip to primary navigation

 Almond Joy Cookies

-If you're a fan of the Almond Joy candy bar, then you're going to really love these cookies!
-They're loaded with milk chocolate, almonds, and coconut just like their namesake and take less than 30 minutes.
+If you’re a fan of the candy bar, then you’re going to really love these Almond Joy Cookies!
+They’re loaded with milk chocolate, almonds, and coconut just like their namesake and take less than 30 minutes.

 Almond Joy Cookies on a Christmas plate with twinkling lights in the background.